New York City Medical Malpractice Lawyer

 - Negligence on the part of the care provider – Negligence can be considered to have taken place if the care provided was not that which another reasonable healthcare professional would have done, or failed to have done, in the same way as the care provider did.

 - Negligence occurred because of some form of injury – The condition or prognosis of the patient must have been made worse because of the treatment given.

 - Harm incurred is compensable – The harm to the patient must have caused some financial or physical loss.

 Proving negligence in suspected malpractice cases can be difficult for those involved, whether the patient or relatives of a deceased victim.
 Many doctors may argue that a patient already had underlying medical conditions which contributed to the cause of harm and that no matter what the caregiver did, the prognosis would have been the same.
 This is why you need skilled and experienced representation.

-Retaining professional legal representation means that you will have an experienced medical malpractice attorney assisting you with gathering evidence and finding expert witnesses to help support your case.
-The Perecman Firm, P.L.L.C. has more than 30 years of experience handling negligence lawsuits in New York.
+Retaining professional legal representation means that you will have an experienced New York City medical malpractice attorney assisting you with gathering evidence and finding expert witnesses to support your case.
+The Perecman Firm, P.L.L.C., has more than 40+ years of experience handling negligence lawsuits in New York.
 Our firm is passionate and aggressive about the needs of our clients — we are responsible for the second-highest settlement in state history because we know what you need.